 Although the smoothing effect of the snakes may overcome small defaults in the data, spurious edges generated by noise or in a complex image may stop the evolution of the curve so that it might be trapped by an insignificant local minimum of the energy.
-The inflation or expansion force [12] may help the contour to avoid being trapped by isolated edges into a local minimum.
-A region based approach introduced in [14] also makes the solution less sensitive to local minima and initialization.
+The inflation or expansion force (Cohen 1991) may help the contour to avoid isolated edges that may trap it into a local minimum.
+A region based approach introduced in (Cohen et al. 1993) also makes the solution less sensitive to local minima and initialization.
 It considers a mixed energy including a snake like term on the boundary and an homogeneous value constraint inside the region.

-For segmenting several objects simultaneously or an object with holes, it is possible [8, 36] to model the contour as a level set of a surface, allowing it to change its topology in a natural way.
-These approaches have motivated many other recent works like [9, 10, 61, 27, 57] for 2D and 3D implicit deformable models.
-Other models that can handle topology changes have also been used for curves in [38] or surfaces [33, 55, 56].
+For segmenting several objects simultaneously or an object with holes, it is possible (Caselles et al. 1993), (Malladi et al. 1994) to model the contour as a level set of a surface, allowing it to change its topology in a natural way.
+These approaches have motivated many other recent works like (Caselles et al. 1995), (Caselles et al. 1996), (Whitaker 1995), (Kichenassamy et al. 1995), (Tek and Kimia 1995) for 2D and 3D implicit deformable models.
+Other models that can handle topology changes have also been used for curves (McInerney and Terzopoulos 1995) (Leitner and Cinquin 1991), surfaces or (Szeliski and Tonnesen 1992), (Szeliski et al. 1993).

 In this paper we present a new approach for finding the global minimum of energy minimizing curves given only one or two end points.
-Our goal is to help the user in solving the problem in hand by mapping it into a single minimum problem.
+Our goal is to help the user to solve the boundary detection problem by mapping it into a single minimum problem.
 The proposed method contributes to the improvement of the first two items above, initialization and minimization which are obviously related.
 Only end points are needed as an easy initialization and we are guaranteed that the global minimum is found between these points.

 We modify the snake energy in a way that makes it 'intrinsic' or free of the parameterization.
-Most of the classical snake models are non-intrinsic models.
-Therefore, different parameterizations of the same (i.e. having the same geometric shape) initial curve, could lead to different solutions.
+Most of the classical snake models are nonintrinsic models.
+Therefore, different parameterizations of the same initial curve (i.e. having the same geometric shape), could lead to different solutions.
+The modification we follow enables us to include the internal regularization term in the external potential term in a natural way.
+The snake energy now depends only on the location of the point and not on the geometry of the curve at this point.

-The modification we follow enables us to include the internal regularization term in the external potential term in a natural way, since the snake energy depends only on the location of the point and not on the geometry of the curve at this point.
-We use an evolution scheme that provides at each image pixel an output of the energy along the path of minimal integrated energy joining that pixel to the given start point.
-We use the Sethian fast marching method [51, 50, 1].
-The search for a global minimum is then done efficiently.
-While this minimum is restricted to connect two given points, we also present a topology-based saddle search that helps in automatically closing contours by clicking on a single point along the boundary.
-We stress the fact that the proposed algorithm is based on a search for the global minimum and may therefore lead to meaningless classifications in some cases.
+We use an evolution scheme that computes at each image pixel the energy along the path of minimal integrated energy joining that pixel to the given start point.
+We use Sethian's Fast Marching Method (Sethian 1996), (Sethian 1995), (Adalsteinsson et al. 1996).
+The search for a minimal path is then done efficiently.
+While this path is restricted to connect two given points, we also present a topology-based saddle search that helps in automatically closing contours by clicking on a single point along the boundary.
+We stress the fact that the proposed algorithm is based on a search for the minimal path and may therefore lead to meaningless classifications in some cases.
 Yet, since the whole process is controlled by the user, such pathological cases may be easily avoided.